 Living conditions in Europe - labour conditions

-Data extracted in November 2017
+Data extracted in December 2020.

 The main income source for most households and therefore the main determinant of its economic situation is the employment status of its members.

-Work intensity is defined as the ratio between the number of months that household members of working age (defined here as people aged 18-59 years, excluding dependent children aged 18-24 years) actually worked during the income reference year and the total number of months that they could theoretically have worked.Very low work intensity refers to people aged less than 60 years living in households with very low work intensity are defined as those where working members provided no more than 20 % of their total potential work during the previous 12 month period.
+Work intensity is defined as the ratio between the number of months that household members of working age (defined here as people aged 18-59 years, excluding dependent children aged 18-24 years) actually worked during the income reference year and the total number of months that they could theoretically have worked.Very low work intensity refers to people aged less than 60 years living in households where the household members of working age worked a working time equal to or less than 20 % of their total combined work-time potential during the previous year.

-More than one fifth (22.1 %) of the EU-28 population aged less than 60 who were living alone had a very low level of work intensity in 2019.
-This share was, unsurprisingly, lower than the share recorded for the population aged less than 60 who were living in households composed of two adults (and no dependent children) with at least one of which was aged 65 years or over (33.3 %).
+Slightly less than one fifth (19.0 %) of the EU-27 population aged less than 60 years who lived alone had a very low level of work intensity in 2019.
+This share was, unsurprisingly, lower than the share recorded for the population who were living in households composed of two adults (and no dependent children) with at least one person aged 65 years or over (33.3 %).
 Nevertheless, it was substantially higher than the average for all people aged less than 60 years living in households without children (12.5 %).

-Among the EU-27 population aged less than 60 who were living in households with children.
-In 2016, the overall share of this subpopulation living in households with very low work intensity was 8.3 %, with even lower shares recorded for those people living in households composed of two or more adults with dependent children (6.3 %) or two adults with one dependent child (6.0 %).
-By contrast, more than one quarter (27.7 %) of the population living in single person households with dependent children were living in households with very low work intensity.
+Among the EU-27 population aged less than 60 years living in households with dependent children in 2019, the share that lived in households with very low work intensity was 6.0 %.
+This share was even lower for people living in households composed of two or more adults with dependent children (4.6 %), or two adults with one dependent child (4.5 %).
+By contrast, almost one fifth (19.5 %) of the population aged less than 60 years living in single-person households with dependent children were living in households with very low work intensity.
 Among the population aged less than 60 years living in a household with dependent children in 2019, the share that lived in households with very low work intensity ranged among the EU-27 Member States from 2.5 % in Slovenia and less than 4.0 % in Poland, Czechia, Estonia and Hungary up to 10.0 % in Belgium and 13.3 % in Ireland.

-Across the EU-28, the share of the population aged less than 60 and living alone in households with very low work intensity (22.1 %) was somewhat lower in 2016 than the corresponding share recorded for those people living in single person households with dependent children (27.7 %).
-This pattern was repeated across the majority of the EU Member States, although there were eight exceptions where very low work intensity was more prevalent among those living on their own than within single-person households with dependent children.
+Among the EU-27 population aged less than 60 years living alone in 2019, the share that had a very low work intensity (19.0 %) was somewhat lower than the corresponding share recorded among people living in single-person households with dependent children (19.5 %).
+This pattern was repeated across a small majority of the EU-27 Member States, although there were 12 Member States where very low work intensity was more prevalent among people living on their own than within single-person households with dependent children.

-Across the EU-28 in 2016, some 13.3 % of the foreign-born population aged 18-59 was living in a household with very low work intensity; this share was 2.6 percentage points higher than the corresponding share for the nationally-born population
+The share of the foreign-born population living in a household with very low work intensity was higher than the corresponding share for the nationally-born population

 Risk of poverty decreases considerably as work intensity rises